zkxs/stationeers/generic/hardsuit/README.md

 ### Debugging

 You can set the temperature/pressure settings to out of range values.
-They will display the set value even though functionally they are still clamped.
 This is useful, as you can abuse the settings as debug displays.

+I'm not sure what's clamped.
+So far:
+- Low temperatures are not clamped and the AC will actually cool to them
+- Low pressures are not clamped and will cause the filters to dump atmosphere to waste at maximum speed even near 0kPa
+- High pressures are not clamped (but beware of using this as you will overpressure the suit)